Back to blog

 The broad principle: the party who benefits from the document pays for it.

-Since the estoppel letter or resale certificate confirms what the seller owes, many markets consider it a seller expense.
-The logic is straightforward — the seller's account status is being verified, so the seller pays.
+Since the estoppel letter or resale certificate confirms what the seller owes, many markets treat it as a seller expense.
+The seller's account status is being verified, so the seller pays.
+Simple enough.

-But transfer fees and capital contributions benefit the buyer (the money goes into community reserves or covers the administrative cost of adding a new owner), so in many markets, those are buyer expenses.
+But transfer fees and capital contributions benefit the buyer.
+That money goes into community reserves or covers the cost of adding a new owner to the system.
+So in many markets, those land on the buyer's side.

 State-by-State Breakdown